Saraislet/asin/README.md

 ## TODO

-* Fix signature (check encoding, and verify that construction matches requirements)
 * Add unit tests
 * Find API to retrieve app release change notes (or weigh need for and tradeoffs of scraping from HTML)